Facts about Pool Heating

 What about installation charges?

 With natural gas-fired heaters, they consist of gas and water connections; for models with electronic control, an electrical connection to the filter pump circuit.
 Using propane gas requires a storage tank.
 With oil-fired heaters, you will require the services of a trained oil appliance technician and a storage tank.
 If your home already is heated by either oil or propane, the installation probably can be tied into your regular fuel supply.

 In some areas, gas companies will make the gas installation with only a nominal charge.
-Check with your local gas utility and your Teledyne Laars dealer.
+Check with your local gas utility.